What is Collaboration, how is it promoted and why is it a concept?

 Interestingly, collaboration has long been supported by software, such as groupware, file sharing, intranets, email, video conferencing, and messenger services, so social collaboration isn’t really new.

-Again and again the question of “good” collaboration tools comes up.
+Again and again the question of “good” collaboration tools arises.
 But what is good?
 Is a solution being sought for internal use or should external employees and service providers also be able to access it?
-How important is data protection?
-Where can hosting take place?
-What features do the tools have to offer, what skills do they require from users?
-Many aspects have to be considered when selecting suitable solutions.
+What features does the tool have to offer, what skills do users need in order to use it?
+How elementary is data protection?
+Where is hosting possible?
+How important is the sharing of documents and screens, the assignment of roles, the display of requests to speak, parallel chatting, the recording of individual sessions or the use of so-called break-out rooms?
+There are many aspects to consider when selecting suitable solutions.

 Below you will find a list of tools, without claiming completeness and with individual focal points: